Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: The UV emission of fast radio bursts and magnetars

 \section{The UV emission of fast radio bursts and magnetars}

 Fast radio bursts (FRBs) are extraordinarily bright millisecond transients first observed in the radio band \citep{Lorimer2007,Zhang2020}.
-The discovery and localisation of repeating FRBs in distant galaxies confirmed their extragalactic origin.
-Importantly, the repeating nature of FRBs determined that their progenitors are non-cataclysmic.
-Although more than 1000 individual (``one-off'') FRBs events and about 50 repeating sources have been detected, their exact origin is still a mystery \citep{Zhang2020}.
+Some FRBs were found to be repeating and their association with distant galaxies confirmed their extra-galactic origin.
+Importantly, their repeating nature indicates that their progenitors are non-cataclysmic, although it is not yet clear whether all FRBs are repeating and whether they all have the same progenitors \citep{Kramer2023}.
+To date, more than 1000 individual (``one-off'') FRBs events and about 50 repeating sources have been detected, but their exact origin remains a mystery \citep{Zhang2020}.
+Even though it is not clear if all FRB sources come from a unique population of objects, the mainstream set of models link FRBs with magnetar activity.

 Recently, the soft gamma-ray repeater SGR~1935+2154 was observed to be associated with both an FRB \citep[although its radio luminosity is orders of magnitude smaller than that of extragalactic FRBs;][]{CHIME2020,Bochenek2020} and a simultaneous X-ray flare \citep{Ridnaia2021,Tavani2021,Mereghetti2020,Li2021}, becoming the first FRB detected in the Milky Way.
 Soft gamma-ray repeaters are magnetars, neutron stars with extremely strong magnetic fields (10$^{13}$--10$^{15}$\,G), showing X-ray and soft gamma-ray bursts.
 This observation suggests that they emit the radio and X-ray emissions simultaneously \citep{CHIME2022}.
 The FRB emission model of a magnetar is shown in Fig.~\ref{fig:FRBmodel}.
 Nonetheless, there are also many other models for FRB sources, for example, coherent radio bursts of relativistic shocks \citep{Platts2019,Zhang2020}.